 The Borough of Eaglehawk had recently appointed Dr John Thom, another Scotsman, to the post of Health Officer; he had arrived from Michigan USA where he had served the army during the civil war and resided as a bachelor with his brother, Robert and sister, Agnes.
 On McCrea’s initial arrival to Sandhurst, Thom and a deputation from the Borough also met with him, arranging an inspection of the infected cases that had since appeared in that area.

-While Dr Cruikshank was ‘unremitting’ in his attendance at the sanatorium, in order to continue his duties as district Health Officer, Gaol Surgeon and GP, he indicated that he’d be unable to go on overseeing the sanatorium as it would require him to adhere to strict quarantine; he was also having trouble finding a cab to take him to the facility.
+While Dr Cruikshank was ‘unremitting’ in his attendance at the sanatorium initially, in order to continue his duties as district Health Officer, Gaol Surgeon, and GP, he indicated that he’d be unable to go on overseeing the sanatorium as it would require him to adhere to strict quarantine; he was also having trouble finding a cab to take him to the facility.
 While this move was explained in full by Cruikshank, and viewed as ‘proper and prudent’ by the Bendigo Advertiser, several councilors took exception and there was some debate later in the year about whether he had effectively resigned from all his municipal duties, and whether he should be paid.

-As a result of Cruikshank’s move, Dr McCrea appointed Dr James Murray – who had previously put his hand up for the job but at that point was not required – as surgeon to the Sandhurst smallpox sanatorium.
-Murray was a Scottish doctor who had authored the pamphlet Smallpox, Chickenpox & Vaccination: An Essay (available at the State Library of NSW) following the Melbourne outbreak in the late 1860s, and overseen the Melbourne Sanatorium for some time.
+As a result of Cruikshank’s move, Dr McCrea appointed Dr James Murray – who had previously put his hand up for the job but at that point had not been required – as surgeon to the Sandhurst smallpox sanatorium.
+Murray was a Scottish doctor who had authored the pamphlet Smallpox, Chickenpox & Vaccination: An Essay (available at the State Library of NSW) following the Melbourne outbreak in the late 1860s, and had overseen the Melbourne Sanatorium for some time.
 Before he left Sandhurst, McCrea gave directions to Cruikshank for the vaccination of every resident in the vicinity of the Sherlock house, fumigation and carbolic wash for the interior and exterior of affected houses, and the procurement of a specific vehicle for patient transport.